MxIris-Reverse-Engineering/HopperMCP/README.md

 4. Start the `HopperMCP` plugin service

-5. Copy the `Hopper MCP Server` JSON (option 3 in the `HopperMCPApp` main interface) and enter this JSON of your MCP client
+5. Copy the `Hopper MCP Server` JSON (option 3 in the `HopperMCPApp` main interface) and input this JSON into your MCP client

 Now you can use `HopperMCP`!